IP Top 10 – October: Bentley Bent out of Shape

 Katy Perry copyright controversy

-Katy Perry is subject to an another action for copyright infringement.
+Katy Perry is subject to another action for copyright infringement.
 This time, however, it’s not music but rather an Instagram post featuring her in a Hillary Clinton Halloween costume, which brings her into our IP Top 10.

 Owners Backgrid USA have brought an action as Perry failed to licence their photo before sharing it with her 80 million Instagram followers, alleging that she has hurt ‘the existing and future market for the original photograph.’